 3. You should develop your analytical skills, since they will be required when you will have to analyze diagrams, flow charts etc. for the Writing section.

-4. The texts in the IELTS, especially in the Academic version of it, are quite hard and chock-full of information.
+4. The texts in the test, especially in the Academic version of it, are quite hard and chock-full of information.
 So, you should try to read fast and gather as much information as you can in short time.
 Time management is of the essence in an examination like IELTS.

-6. The Listening section of IELTS is the section that most students have difficulty with.
-The IELTS preparation tips for this section are that you should listen to as many audio clips as you can, each referring to different scenarios.
+6. The Listening section is the section that most students have difficulty with.
+The preparation tips for this section are that you should listen to as many audio clips as you can, each referring to different scenarios.
 If you can listen to a variety of audio clips you will develop an ear for identifying the required information from the entire audio clip.
 This will help you answer the subsequent questions more efficiently.

 7. When you prepare for the Speaking section of the examination, try to speak in front of a mirror.
 This will let you know how you are speaking and whether or not you are appearing nervous to the examiner.
 Remember you will get only 11 to 14 minutes to answer all the questions asked by the examiner.
 So, you should try and combat nervousness and try to speak clearly and articulately.
 When you are asked to speak on a topic, minor grammatical errors will be overlooked but you should be able to clearly explain your notions to the examiner.

-9. The IELTS preparation tips for the entire examination are that you should solve as many practice modules as you can.
+9. The preparation tips for the entire examination are that you should solve as many practice modules as you can.
 The more you practice the more acquainted you will get with the pressures and challenges of the actual examination.

 10. Try to keep the preparation process interesting.
 IELTS is an English language test.
 So you can prepare for it even while watching television or reading books.
-If you can be enthusiastic about your IELTS preparation then you will find the preparatory process becomes easier.
+If you can be enthusiastic about your test preparation then you will find the preparatory process becomes easier.

 Terms and Conditions